joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/26/crosswords/strands-sidekick-938.html

 **Live Updates: Powerful Nor’easter Bears Down on East Coast**\
-`Rain, flooding and damaging winds are in the forecast for much of the coastal Northeast, including New York, Long Island and Boston.`\
+`Rain, flooding and damaging winds are in the forecast for much of the coastal Northeast, including the New York metropolitan area and Boston.`\
 https://www.nytimes.com/live/2026/09/26/nyregion/noreaster-storm-rain-nyc-boston

 **Free Rein**\